Operation Moses: Celebrating 40 years since mission to rescue Ethiopian Jews

 (photo credit: ELAD ZAGMAN)

-A celebration of four decades since the first Israeli operation to rescue Ethiopian Jews and bring them to the holy land was held by the government in Jerusalem on Tuesday.
+A celebration marking four decades since Israel’s Operation Moses rescued Ethiopian Jews by bringing them to Israel was held by the government in Jerusalem this past week.

-Prime Minister Benjamin Netanyahu and Immigration Minister Ofir Sofer praised the Israeli Ethiopian community for their contributions to the country as government officials, community members, and Mossad officials commemorated the 1984 Operation Moses.
+Prime Minister Benjamin Netanyahu and Aliyah and Integration Minister Ofir Sofer praised the Ethiopian community for their contributions to Israel as government officials, community members, and Mossad officials commemorated the 1984-1985 operation.

 Operation Moses: Celebrating 40 years since the mission to rescue Ethiopian Jews (credit: ELAD ZAGMAN)